 '''

-ckan.tests.pytest_ckan.fixtures.with_plugins(ckan_config)
+ckan.tests.pytest_ckan.fixtures.with_plugins(ckan config)

 '''

-Load all plugins specified by the ckan.plugins config option at the beginning of the test.
-When the test ends (even it fails), it will unload all the plugins in the reverse order.
+Load all plugins specified by the ckan.plugins config option at the beginning of the test(and disable any plugin which is not listed inside ckan.plugins).
+When the test ends (including fail), it will unload all the plugins.